Sternum raises $6.5M Series A on its IoT security bet – TechCrunch

 The company revealed its $6.5 million Series A round, the company announced Tuesday.
 The round was led by Square Peg with participation from Merle Hinrich and European venture firm BTOV.

-Philippe Schwartz, a partner at Square Peg, which led the round, said he was “impressed with Sternum’s innovative products and diverse team, whose technologies will power our connected future with uncompromising security protection and rich, data-driven insights.”
+Philippe Schwartz, a partner at Square Peg, said he was “impressed with Sternum’s innovative products and diverse team, whose technologies will power our connected future with uncompromising security protection and rich, data-driven insights.”